 Student Support Services are based on level 5, Jane Foss Russell building.
 Services include Disability Services, Counselling and Psychological Services, Student Accommodation Services, Child Care, Careers Centre and the Scholarships and Financial Support Service.

 The Student Representative Council (SRC) in the Wentworth Building and SUPRA in the Demountable Village also provide welfare and other support services.

 University students often find that at some point things don’t go to plan – especially when they are away from home and familiar people and places.
 So knowing what support is available can make things easier during any difficult times.
 You may not need any student support services immediately but it is important to know where to find them if you do.

 4.5 Get involved in student life

 The University of Sydney Student Union provides you with fantastic opportunities to: develop your leadership and teamwork skills; find entertainment; join clubs and societies; and meet others with similar interests.
 You can also become involved as a volunteer and make a contribution to the university or broader community.
-A couple of clubs that have special interest for international students are the Buddies Club and Unimates.
+Unimates is a club that takes special interest in international students.

 International Student Lounge

 The University of Sydney Union’s International Student Lounge located on level 4 of the Wentworth Building is a resource and cultural centre for students studying at the University of Sydney.

 The Lounge has information and staff to assist commencing international students’ transition to the University community and has weekly cultural and international student programs, free computer access and tea and coffee.